101 Life Principles To Live By Every Day

 - Beliefs, #2: Half the things you say are usually more to do with your internal beliefs and issues than to do with other people.

-- Blame: Whenever you point a finger at someone else, there are three other fingers pointing back at you.
+- Blame: Whenever you point a finger at someone else, there are three fingers pointing back at you.